mosaicnetworks/babble/docs/dynamic_participants.rst

     decided to be famous by the consensus algorithm, and this decision will be made by every witness in round r + 3, or earlier.

-If RoundReceived = R, then a strong majority of round R witnesses are decided, and they are necessarily decided in round R+3 or earlier.
-Hence, everyone can safely agree to update the peer-set for round R+4.
+If one hashgraph decides RoundReceived = R, then a strong majority of round R witnesses are decided, and by Lemma 5.17 they are necessarily decided in round R+3 or earlier.
+Hence, by Lemma 5.15, any other consistent hashgraph will have decided by round R + 5 or earlier.
+It is then safe to set the new peer-set for round R + 6.

-ATTENTION: Consensus methods need to be run BEFORE any Event is appended in round R+4, otherwise the peer-set change will not be accounted for.